Information Systems and Operations Management Articles: page 5

 GAINESVILLE, Fla. – For most people, a trip to the grocery store is a fairly simple errand.
 Some create lists while others rely on their memory for the items they need.
 But how does a customer choose among multiple items

-Young woman turning on wireless smart column at home.
-Concept of a smart home wireless devices.
-Concept of smart home and voice command control
+Young woman turning on a wireless smart column at home

 A guide to technology hardware pricing: New research highlights how companies can strategically price products, contrary to conventional pricing wisdom